Welcome to the Best Practices Registry!

 Places

-Choose this to find suicide prevention programs and interventions designed for use in specific places or settings, such as in a school, a hospital, or online.
+Find suicide prevention programs and interventions designed for use in a specific place or setting, such as a school, a hospital, or online.

 Approaches